BonneGueule x Maharishi: our olive “Custom pant”

 Collaborations have always been at the heart of Maharishi's development strategy.

-But that's not all !
-And this time, I'm going to give the floor to Milone, a connoisseur of streetwear and street art on this subject:
+But that's not all!
+And this time, I'm going to let Milone, a connoisseur of streetwear and street art, speak on this subject:

 The collaborations you mentioned are not among the most “prestigious”: Bower & Wilkins on 601 speakers, Nike , Uniqlo, Marc Newson x Samsonite , Rocky Mountain for The North Face, Reebook